Easy Goer: 1988: Two-Year-Old Season

-Two weeks later Easy Goer won the $557,000 one-mile Grade I Champagne Stakes, again defeating Is It True by four lengths, after vying for command and running a half length to a length and a half behind the leader through fast fractions of 22 4/5 and 45 3/5.
+Two weeks later Easy Goer won the $557,000 one-mile(1.6km) Grade I Champagne Stakes, again defeating Is It True by four lengths, after vying for command and running a half length to a length and a half behind the leader through fast fractions of 22 4/5 and 45 3/5.
 He also defeated the Belmont Futurity winner Trapp Mountain and Young America Stakes winner Irish Actor.
 His 1:34 4/5 final time for the mile was three-fifths of a second off the Champagne stakes record, and tied for fourth-fastest in Champagne Stakes history behind Vitriolic, Seattle Slew (1:34 2/5), and Devil's Bag (1:34 1/5).
 Additionally, in this Champagne Stakes, Easy Goer ran the fastest Beyer Speed Figure performance (116 Beyer) of any two-year-old since Beyer racing figures were first published.
 Racing analyst Andrew Beyer stated, "Easy Goer was the most brilliant American two-year-old of the decade."
 Racing writer Steven Crist stated, "Easy Goer is among the fastest two-year-olds of the last two decades."

-Three weeks after the Champagne, he finished second by a little more than a length in the Grade 1 Breeders' Cup Juvenile on a muddy track at Churchill Downs, losing to his frequent foe Is It True.
+Three weeks after the Champagne, he finished second by a little more than a length in the 9.5 furlong(1.7km) Grade 1 Breeders' Cup Juvenile on a muddy track at Churchill Downs, losing to his frequent foe Is It True.
 Easy Goer had a rough time in that race, having jumped the tire tracks left by the starting gate late in the homestretch, and seemed to be struggling and uncomfortable with the muddy Churchill track.

 He earned $697,500 and was named Champion two-year-old colt and was the early favorite for the Kentucky Derby.
 After the Breeders' Cup, he was shipped to New York to have his shins pinfired, and then sent to Gulfstream Park in Hallandale, Florida, to recuperate.